 So, consider your current rate and make sure your new mortgage rate is similar-to-lower.

 In today's low-rate environment, many second-home cash-out refinance applicants can actually drop their rate and get cash at the same time.

 Also, keep in mind that cash-out loans in general are reserved for high-credit applicants, and this applies even more so for second homes.
 If your credit is low, expect to have a hard time qualifying.
-You might consider raising your credit score before applying.Click to see today's rates (Sep 19th, 2017)
+You might consider raising your credit score before applying.Verify your new rate (Nov 20th, 2017)